walkabilly/promotion_tenure/research.md

 ##### <span style="color:#81112c">BikeMaps.org</span> [https://bikemaps.org/](https://bikemaps.org/)

 Only ~30% of bike collision data are collected and there is no centralized reporting system.
 BikeMaps.org is a unique tool that let's citizens build a database by mapping their riding experience.
 The BikeMaps.org team will analyze data to determine factors that influence cycling safety.
 We also have plans to build tools to help people plan safer routes and to transfer these to planners in your area.

-##### <span style="color:#81112c">Seasonality and active Saskatoon kids</span> [SASK](http://spheru.ca/research_projects/projects/seasonality-active-saskatoon-kids.php)

-Seasonality and Active Saskatoon Kids (SASK) is an obesity intervention research project that aims to measure and identify locations where physical activity occurs in Saskatoon, across all seasons, among children aged 10-14 years.
-Using both a self-reported activity questionnaire and accelerometers, the research team will learn about children's active and sedentary activities at school, at home and within the community.

 ##### <span style="color:#81112c">International BicycleShare Impacts on Cycling and Collisions</span> [IBICCS](http://www.lisegauvin.com/fr/projets/bixi-multi-villes-2)